 You all KNOW that Target is my go-to for just about everything, so I was expecting it to come through in this pinch.

 Mind you, it was Saturday afternoon and there was not one parking spot to be found.

 It was a cold day, and I knew that no parkings spots meant equally long checkout lines.
 So I did the unthinkable.
 I turned out of Target and scooted over to JoAnn Fabrics.
 What!?
 Let’s step back for a minute here.
 If you have ever taken children to a Joann Fabric store, you KNOW that their checkout lane is a gauntlet of treats, stuffed animals and other “beg” items.

 Not only that, but their line is typically a looooong wait.
 I have no idea what I was thinking, but it seemed like the lesser of two evils at the time.

 MIND you, JoAnn already moved on from Halloween BEFORE Halloween even happened.
 We walked in and found the Halloween section relegated to two small endcaps.
 The rest of the store was taken over by Christmas.
 What!?
 So I had to get a little bit creative with our treat bags.

-I came out of JoAnn with two canvas tote bags and plans to make the kids bonafide trick-or-treat bags for Halloween.
+I came out of JoAnn with two canvas tote bags and plans to make the kids buffalo check tote bags for Halloween.
 The plain old totes would have to do for the trunk or treat.
 And you know what?
 The final bags turned out so cute!
 Hop onto My Sweet Lilac on Facebook for a quick video of the bags coming together.